michaellee/old-michaelsoolee.com/_posts/2014-10-01-beyond-codepen.md

 It was a refreshing, two hour meet where I got to connect with a real person who was like me &mdash; but with a rad German accent and taller.

 During our conversation, I learned something about Hornebom that actually surprised me.
-While I was praising him for some of the awesome pens that he's posted up on CodePen, he mentioned to me that all the pens he's posted were simply him playing with code.
+While I was giving him props for some of the awesome pens that he's posted up on CodePen, he mentioned to me that all the pens he's posted were simply him playing with code.
 This was a great reminder to me that learning is best done through play.

 When you're playing, learning isn't so painful, you see things outside of the box and you're able to iterate quickly instead of fixating on a problem.
 Playing is also great because you're not approaching something linearly, the possibilities are only limited to your imagination.
 Have a look at Hornebom's Pens; nearly all of his Pens are interactive without the use of Javascript.
 That's creative.